SU-SWS/stanford_profile/README.md

 Description
 ---

-This is the main installation profile for Stanford Web Services' self service platform and is used as a base for more.
+This is the installation profile for Cardinal Service.
+It is based on and requires the [Stanford Profile](https://github.com/SU-SWS/stanford_profile).
+A nightly task will pull updates from  stanford profile and produce a pull request in github for testing and review.

+Profile specific documentation is available in the [help](help) directory.
+The help documentation in that directory is available in the UI at `/admin/help/cardinal-service`.
+When creating new help documenation, ensure there is an `h1` within the file.
+An `h1` is denoted by a single `#` at the beginning of the file.
+Each help file produces its own path available to the site managers.

 Accessibility
 ---